humenda/GladTeX/manpage.md

 :   Add given LaTeX code to preamble of document.
 That'll affect the conversion
     of every image.

+**-P**
+:   Act as a pandoc filter.
+In this mode, input is expected to be a Pandoc JSON
+    AST  and the output will be a modified AST, with all formulas replaced through HTML image tags.
+It makes sense to use `-` as the input file for this option.

 **-r** _DPI_
 :   Set resolution (size of images) to 'dpi' (100 by default).